Art and Design Courses

 Fine Arts Courses (FA)

 102 Studio Art Foundations I (3 credits; Fall) Studio Art Foundations is a course that consists of a studio and a weekly lecture component.
-The studio component meets twice a week for four hours and will cover thematic ideas of Identity, Language and Environment.
+The studio component meets twice a week for four hours and will covers thematic ideas of Identity, Language and Environment.
 Students will be exposed to a variety of materials, processes and ways of working.
 They will also be exposed to art historical examples pertaining to the theme they are exploring.
 Through this, students will eventually gain knowledge of both hands-on and conceptual skills relating to making art in the world today.
 Successful students will analyze the material offered to them and synthesize the information into their own work and evaluate their work in comparison to their peers.
-The lecture covers a variety of topics applicable to what you are learning about in the studio component of this course.
-We will also utilize lecture time for community based discussions and interactions.
+The lecture covers a variety of topics applicable to what students are learning about in the studio component of this course.
+Lecture time will be used for community based discussions and interactions.
 There will also be in-class group projects, film screenings, group critiques and student presentations.
 The course meets for 6 studio and lecture hours weekly, with at least as many hours of independent work outside of class.
 This course is required for art majors but may be taken by non-art majors interested in art.
+This course counts as a Visual Literacy designation in the Arcadia University Curriculum.

 103 Studio Art Foundations II (3 credits; Spring) FA 103 has the same course structure as FA 102 with different course content.
 The thematic ideas covered in the Spring semester are Desire, Ritual and Technology.
-This course can be taken as a continuation of 102 or may be taken as a stand alone class.
+This course can be taken as a continuation of 102 or may be taken as a stand-alone class.
+This course counts as a Visual Literacy designation in the Arcadia University Curriculum.

 104 Drawing I (3 credits; Fall, Spring) This course includes a wide range of experiences that focus on developing the student’s ability to perceive space, light and form and to express them two-dimensionally.
 Drawing I places particular emphasis on line.
 The course is designed to give students a thorough grounding in the conceptual, formal and expressive nature of drawing, along with attention to process.
 Six studio hours weekly and independent work.